| YW USA

 When and how do you pick the winners?

 Winners will be chosen once all the books in the series have been published.
 Editors mark any good entries as they read, type and edit work, and these go into a longlist.
 From that longlist a shortlist of the best pieces is created, which is then passed to an independent judge to pick the winners.
-For more detail on the selection process and timeline, please read our Winners FAQs blog.
+For more details on the selection process and timeline, please read our Winners FAQs blog.

 Published: Thu 28th Sep 2023